What is a Chargeback?

 When you understand what chargebacks are, you can fight them more effectively, learn from them, and take steps to prevent them.
 Even when choosing a chargeback management firm to deal with them for you, having a solid grounding in the facts about chargebacks will help you know whether that firm is providing you with a good return on your investment.

 Regardless of your level of experience with chargebacks, Chargeback Gurus can guide you to the best possible outcomes for your company.
-Download your copy of the Chargebacks 101 Guide to better help you understand the causes of chargebacks, and how the overall chargeback process works so you can fight customer chargebacks and prevent them in the first place.
+Download your copy of the Chargebacks 101 Guide to better help you understand the root causes of disputes and how the overall chargeback process works.
+Armed with that knowledge, you'll be able to prevent avoidable disputes and fight fraudulent chargebacks.

 FAQ